kus/cs2-modded-server/README.md

 Admins are managed by [CounterStrikeSharp](https://github.com/roflmuffin/CounterStrikeSharp) using the [Admin Framework](https://docs.cssharp.dev/admin-framework/defining-admins/).
 You define admins and their flags and most plugins now utilise this framework.

 To see an example of my admins you can look at this file [/custom_files_example/addons/counterstrikesharp/configs/admins.json](https://github.com/kus/cs2-modded-server/blob/master/custom_files_example/addons/counterstrikesharp/configs/admins.json).
 To set your admins on your own server use this file as a reference and use the [custom files](#custom-files) system to have your own version.

+## Changing maps

+Admins can type `!map` in chat and it will bring up a menu of all the maps for the current mod.
+When a map is selected it will change the map straight away.

+At the end of the map (if time runs out or win conditions are met) it will automatically choose a map from the current mod.

+I plan to add more features like !rtv, !nominate etc.

 ## Changing game modes